guitarremote/statistical-learning-notes/ML-Notes.md

 * Does doing PCA improve model performance?
 * What are the important hyperparameters for decision trees, random forests, gbm, xgboost?
 * Are xgboost and gbm the same?
-* What does bag.fraction and train.fraction do in gbm function?
+* What do bag.fraction and train.fraction do in gbm function?
 * Why is the default distribution "bernoulli" in gbm function
 * What will happen if the response actually doesn't follow a guassian or binomial distribution?
 What does the distributon parameter in the gbm function do?
 * How does regularization work in tree based models?